conc2304/audio-visualizer/README.md

 <br>

 ## Getting Started
-To be run from the `/vyzby-app` directory
+To be run from the root app directory
 ### Project setup
 ```
 npm install